Mississippi Religious Freedom Restoration Act (RFRA)

 In reality, the version of the bill passed by the Senate is even broader than the Arizona bill.
 The Mississippi bill would also allow government departments and offices to discriminate against its own employees.

 Christian Action Commission is a conservative Christian advocacy group affiliated with the Mississippi Baptist Convention.
-Christian Action's director, Dr. Jimmy Porter, sent a letter to all members of the Mississippi Legislature urging them to pass bill SB 2681, the the Mississippi Religious Freedom Restoration Act.
+Christian Action's director, Dr. Jimmy Porter, sent a letter to each member of the Mississippi Legislature urging them to pass bill SB 2681.

 Porter's letter to the legislators said in part: